zenaro147/NeoGB-Printer/README.md

 To install the ESP32 board for the Arduino IDE, follow the [instructions here](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).
 I highly recommended following the instructions to install via Boards Manager.

-You need to install some Libraries from the Arduino Library Manager - `Tools > Manage Libraries...`
+If you want to use the OLED Display, you need to install two Libraries from the Arduino Library Manager - `Tools > Manage Libraries...`
-* Adafruit SSD1306 (If you want to use the OLED Display).
+* Adafruit SSD1306
-* Adafruit GFX Library (If you want to use the OLED Display).
+* Adafruit GFX Library

 ## Hardware Setup
 This code has been created for a "DOIT ESP32 DEVKIT V1" [ESP32 based board](https://github.com/espressif/arduino-esp32/).
 All my tests was executed using [this chinese board](https://a.aliexpress.com/_mOCHLMT).
 You can use any other board available in the market.
 Just make sure of few points: